 ...One starfish at a time.

-Every show is different.
+Every show is unique.
 Students choose themes, write scripts and choreograph acts.
-Students, teachers, parents and coaches leave with new friends, new skills and new confidence.
+They gain new friends, new skills and new confidence.

-There's no universal metric.
-With a low student-coach ratio and lots of individual attention, our focus is on each participant's personal growth in ability and confidence.
+Low student-coach ratio gives focus to each participant's personal growth in ability and confidence.
 Every student gets their moment to shine.

 First we got irritated.
 Then we got thinking.
 Does it make a difference to a child to learn a simple skill, maybe even one that 'everyone else' already knows?

 We say it does.

 We say that cartwheel is a gateway to a whole new world of self-belief and courageous action.